grnet/synnefo/docs/quick-install-admin-guide.rst

 		* gevent
 		* dns server

-You can install apache2, progresql and ntp by running:
+You can install apache2, postgresql and ntp by running:

 .. code-block:: console